 “Ireland’s electromagnetic field policy is not to allow the electromagnetic field health issue effect the growth and prosperity of the Irish economy.”

-A statement of government policy on mobile phones by a chief technical adviser to the Department of Communications, January 2008
+A statement of government policy on mobile phones by Dr Tom McManus, chief technical adviser to the Department of Communications 1993

-This statement was made during an interview with Philip Boucher-Hayes of The RTE Radio Investigative Unit for a piece on The Pat Kenny radio show, entitled “Worried about Wifi”.
+This statement was re-quoted during an interview with Philip Boucher-Hayes of The RTE Radio Investigative Unit for a piece on The Pat Kenny radio show, entitled “Worried about Wifi” in 2008.
 The broadcast highlighted the point that despite some studies saying we have nothing to fear from the radiation from mobile phone masts, there is however a growing body of scientific evidence confirming serious health implications that never receives this kind of publicity.
 (This report, including interviews with electrosensitivity sufferers, has since been archived by RTE but some details are available here Philip Boucher Hayes report).

 The RTE Radio Investigative Unit revealed how the government’s policy has been to protect the interests of the multi-billion euro mobile phone industry, and ignore the health concerns associated with electromagnetic radiation.
-Currently, we are seeing this same attitude with the government’s downplaying of the valid health concerns with regard to pylons, powerlines and wind turbines.
+Currently, we are seeing this same attitude with the government’s downplaying of the valid health concerns with regard to smart meters, 4G, 5G, pylons, powerlines and wind turbines.

 RTE Report 1998 – ‘Opposition to Mobile Phone Masts’ – “What are the health implications of living next to a mobile phone mast?”.
 Report from people living close to mobile phone masts who experienced headaches, migraine, nausea, and pain since installation of the masts https://www.rte.ie/archives/2018/0227/943945-telephone-masts-a-public-health-issue/